vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 is not valid.
 It has been marked as "intent to seal" but no seal has been applied.
 Windows treats it as a bad signature if I try to run it.

+![Run Intent to Seal][2]

 Intent to seal is an *authenticated* attribute.
 That is, the signature at this point includes the intention in its own signature.
 I could not remove the intent to seal attribute without invalidating the whole signature.

-![Run Intent to Seal][2]

-Now I could add a nested signature, if I want.
-I'll skip that, but it's something you could do at this point if you are using dual signatures.
+Now at this point I could add a nested signature, if I want since the seal hasn't been finalized.
+I'll skip that, but it's something you could do if you are using dual signatures.

 The next step is to seal it: